 The No Waste (or Zero Waste) movement was popularised around a decade ago by blogger Bea Johnson, the founder of the Zero Waste Home blog.
 The movement seeks to practically eliminate the quantity of rubbish thrown out, or left unrecycled, by households, in order to reduce the amount of waste which gets sent to landfill.

-No-waste bloggers make a point of emphasising the lifestyle changes people can make to cut down on discarding away items which can be composted (in the case of food and natural waste) or recycled.
+The movement’s bloggers make a point of emphasising the lifestyle changes people can make to cut down on discarding away items which can be composted (in the case of food and natural waste) or recycled.
 They also highlight the perils of disposable goods such as water bottles or paper towels in favour of completely reusable alternatives, with the woman behind the “Trash Is For Tossers” blog managing to fit four years’ of waste into one mason jar.

 This also extends to packaging, with any plastic or paper bags roundly banished from a no-waste advocate’s life.
 Instead, fabric tote bags work as a sustainable substitute for their disposable counterparts, and refillable glass containers are the essential replacement for any plastic boxes or tupperware around the house.